elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 Intuition, Definition, Derivation, and Analysis of Parameters...

-Lately, most of the projects I am working on require me to predict probabilities such as transfer rate of a call, abandonment rate of a call, or chance of a call to be associated with a fraud (i.e., suspicious) activity.
+As Analysts/Scientists/Engineers, we predict various probabilities such as abandonment rate of a customer, click-through rate of a link, chance of a call to be transferred to another agent, or chance of a call to be associated with a certain topic such as fraud, transaction, or cancellation.
 A customer may contact to the customer service for various reasons.
-One of the main reasons is to report a fraud activity.
+Suppose that you are interested in calculating the rate of customers calling about a fraud activity.
 A naive approach in predicting the chance of a call to be associated with a fraud activity may be to use the ratio of calls reporting a fraud activity.
 However, this may not be a good predictor especially if the total number of calls are small and doesn't capture all the